the plan for the future

 • The economy can do well by itself so that government and central bank interventions are not needed.
 This can bring improvement because these interventions can cause market distortions such as political business cycles and the mispricing of risk.

 In this way Natural Money can enhance economic growth so that real interest rates rise.
 The amount of currency and debt are expected to remain stable over time so that prices will deflate.
-The maximum interest rate of zero can then become a positive real return close to the economic growth rate.
-The improved economic stability can reduce the risk premium so that investments in Natural Money currencies can be an attractive option compared to interest-bearing currencies hampered by financial instability and moral hazard.
-The improved efficiency will then cause a worldwide introduction of Natural Money.
+The maximum interest rate of zero can become a positive real return close to the economic growth rate.
+The improved economic stability can reduce the risk premium so that investments in Natural Money currencies can be more attractive.
+This improved efficiency will cause a worldwide introduction of Natural Money.

-The thesis being investigated in this paper is Thesis Two, which states that interest-free demurrage money, also called Natural Money, can improve the economy and reduce risk in the financial system, so that the risk reward ratio of investing becomes more attractive.
+Thesis Two states that interest-free demurrage money, also called Natural Money, can improve the economy and reduce risk in the financial system, so that the risk reward ratio of investing becomes more attractive.
 This is the efficiency argument that stands at the core of the thesis.
-Natural Money should be able to defeat other forms of money in competition otherwise it will not be adopted world wide.
+Natural Money can defeat other forms of money in competition and this will cause it to be adopted worldwide.
 The research in this paper aims to demonstrate that Natural Money is more efficient and that it will become the money of the future if the knowledge is widely available.

-There is a lack of data and economic theory as to how an economy under the regime of Natural Money will operate and how economic agents will behave.
-This paper therefore centres on examining existing economic theories to assess the consequences of implementing Natural Money.
-The aim of the paper is to predict whether Natural Money is a feasible option for the regular financial system, and under which conditions that may be so.
-Implementing Natural Money can alter the dynamic of the economy so this paper is not going into detail but laying out a vision for economists to research upon.
+There is a lack of data and theory as to how an economy with Natural Money will operate.
+This paper centres on examining the consequences of implementing Natural Money in order to predict whether Natural Money is a feasible option for the regular financial system, and under which conditions that may be so.
+This paper is laying out a vision for economists to research upon.

 • implementing Natural Money;